choas/choas.github.io/_posts/2019-12-29-factorial-calculation-with-lua-and-swift.md

 ### luaWrapper.m

 If the `call` method is called with a state, then this state is used, otherwise the internal state.
-This is necessary for the next blogpost.
+This is necessary for the next blog post.

 `lua_getglobal` sets the Lua function name on the stack, just like the `lua_pushnumber` method which sets the parameter.
 The `lua_pcall` method (see [lua\_pacall](https://www.lua.org/manual/5.3/manual.html#lua_call)) reads the parameter and function name and executes the Lua function.
 The result is written to the stack.
 The parameters in the `lua_pcall` method are the state, the number of passed parameters, the number of return values and a stack index in case of an error.